 Recommended tire pressure for Peugeot 505 is determined by the manufacturer based on its characteristics and original equipment tire sizes.
 You can find Peugeot 505 recommended tire pressure in owner's manual or on a tire placard on the side of driver's door or door jam.
 Peugeot 505 tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).
 Keep in mind that tire inflation listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not necessarily the recommended tire pressure for Peugeot 505.
-Your Peugeot 505 may also have different recommended tire pressure settings for front and rear tires, especially if equipped with staggered tires.
+Peugeot 505 may have different recommended tire pressure settings for front and rear tires, especially if equipped with staggered tires.

 Peugeot 505 tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
 During winter Peugeot 505 tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Never overinflate above psi indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
-Consult owner's manual for recommended winter tire pressure for your Peugeot 505.
+Consult owner's manual for recommended winter tire pressure for Peugeot 505.